Can iPhones Get Hacked? Yes, and Here’s What To Do About It

 • Hackers target you: Sometimes hackers discover vulnerabilities in specific iOS versions.
 They'll then target iPhones with that OS version until Apple issues a fix.

-• You jailbreak the iPhone and sideload apps: Limiting yourself to the Apple App Store will result in fewer apps but better security.
+• You jailbreak the iPhone and sideload apps: Not jailbreaking your phone and limiting yourself to the Apple App Store will result in fewer apps but better security.

 • You fall victim to a zero-day exploit: Sometimes, hackers will discover a flaw before Apple does.
 This usually happens with new iOS updates.
 The 2022 incident was an example of a zero-day exploit.
 Unfortunately, there’s no way to predict when these bugs will hit.